eryksiejka47/K-Spice-API-Yggdrasil/README.md

 ```

 ## Useful Resources
-Using the K-SPICE API allows us to automate testing workflows efficiently.
-You can program your own test sequences, run them at any time including overnight to save working hours, and export the results to CSV files.
-From there, Python offers a wide range of tools for data processing, plotting, and analysis.
-It provides a flexible and powerful environment for working with simulation data.

-This chapter gives a brief introduction to how the API works and what resources are available to help you get started.
+This chapter gives a brief introduction to resources available and how you can use the API in an effecive manner.

 ---
 ### Official Documentation